 As mentioned, one of the problems of journalism in the AI era is that we must take advantage of the power of Big Tech itself in a fair way, in addition to fighting against their suppression, exploitation or infringement of journalism (such as using unauthorized content).

-If the press properly uses chatbots like OpenAI's ChatGPT, Google's Gemini or Microsoft's Capilot, we will also have very powerful AI tools, will not be left behind in the AI era and will not be suppressed by these Big Techs.
+If the press properly uses chatbots like OpenAI's ChatGPT, Google's Gemini or Microsoft's Capilot, we will also have very powerful AI tools, will not be left behind in the AI era and will not be oppressed by these Big Techs.

-In addition to basic features like summarizing or translating information, ChatGPT can also serve as an impressive topic discovery tool or an assistant in investigations.
+In addition to basic functions like summarizing or translating information, ChatGPT can also serve as an impressive topic discovery tool or an assistant in investigations.
 “Large language models (LLMs) are particularly useful in helping journalists process large volumes of data that they don’t have time to analyze manually.
 For example, if they receive thousands of public records, LLMs make it easier for them to ask complex, targeted questions about the data and uncover insights faster than traditional methods,” notes Subbu Vincent, Director of Journalism and Media Ethics at Santa Clara University (USA).

 Meanwhile, Facebook, TikTok and especially Google are also launching very advanced and specialized AI products and tools for all audiences.
 If newsrooms and journalists research and apply them properly, they will certainly improve their work.
 For example, TikTok, Facebook... have features to automatically create subtitles or effects for videos.
 Meanwhile, Google has a whole arsenal of AI tools that can be used for journalism, from translation, text summarization, transcription... to conference and seminar notes.